mpi-sws-rse/jmc/README.md

 By replacing the Thread primitives with the JmcThread primitives, we can control the interleaving of the threads across different use cases such as ThreadPools and Executors.

-## Pending work

-- [ ] Implementing support for Park and Unpark
-- [ ] Migrating automatic instrumentation of Java bytecode to replace the manual instrumentation